remy/nodemon/README.md

     nodemon --delay 10 server.js

 The delay figure is number of seconds to delay before restarting.
-So `nodemon` will only restart your app the given number of seconds after the *last* file change.
+So nodemon will only restart your app the given number of seconds after the *last* file change.

 # Ignoring files

-By default, if `nodemon` will only restart when a `.js` JavaScript file changes.
-In some cases you will want to ignore some specific files, directories or file patterns, to prevent `nodemon` from prematurely restarting your application.
+By default, if nodemon will only restart when a `.js` JavaScript file changes.
+In some cases you will want to ignore some specific files, directories or file patterns, to prevent nodemon from prematurely restarting your application.

-You can use the [example ignore file](http://github.com/remy/nodemon/blob/master/nodemonignore.example) (note that this example file is not hidden - you must rename it to `.nodemonignore`) as a basis for your `nodemon`, but it's very simple to create your own:
+You can use the [example ignore file](http://github.com/remy/nodemon/blob/master/nodemonignore.example) (note that this example file is not hidden - you must rename it to `.nodemonignore`) as a basis for your nodemon, but it's very simple to create your own:

     # this is my ignore file with a nice comment at the top